madisonweidner/Music-Data-Project/README.md

 This project was undertaken to explore and build an understanding of the different methods of interpreting listening data music platforms implement to better understand its users and improve user satisfaction with their music recommendation algorithm.

 Research Questions:
-* What artists are most listened to by the person?
+* What artists are most listened to?
 * When do they listen to music the most?
 (Time of day, time of year, time of month, etc.)
 * What tracks are played most frequently?
 * What track do they skip the most?